Snowflake-Labs/schemachange/README.md

 ## Configuration

-As of version 4.0, Snowflake connection parameters must be supplied via a [connections.toml file](#connectionstoml-file).
-Command-line and yaml arguments will still be supported with a deprecation warning until support is completely dropped.

-Schemachange-specific parameters can be supplied in two different ways (in order of priority):
+schemachange supports multiple configuration sources with a well-defined priority order.
+Connection parameters and schemachange-specific settings can be supplied through four different sources:

+### Configuration Priority Order

+When the same parameter is defined in multiple sources, schemachange uses the following priority (highest to lowest):

-1. Command Line Arguments
+1. **Command Line Arguments** (highest priority)
-2. YAML config file
+2. **Environment Variables**
+3. **YAML config file**
+4. **connections.toml file** (lowest priority)

+For example, if `warehouse` is defined in all four sources, the command-line value will be used.

 **Note:** As of 4.0, `vars` provided via command-line argument will be merged with vars provided via YAML config.
 Previously, one overwrote the other completely